What is UCG-GTL

 UCG-GTL - Underground Coal Gasification + Gas To Liquids

-The combination of UGC and GTL to produce Diesel and other energy rich fluids has been successfully trialed, in a world first, by Linc Energy (ASX Code: LNC) an Australian company with an early demonstration plant at Chinchilla, Queensland.
+The combination of UGC and GTL to produce Diesel and other energy rich fluids has been successfully trialed, in a world first, by Linc Energy (SGX Code: TI6) an Australian company with an early demonstration plant at Chinchilla, Queensland.
+Linc Energy has now delisted from our ASX and is listed on the Singapore Stock Exchange (SGX) ticker code TI6.
+(TI6 can be traded via eTrade)

-Linc is currently building a 20,000 barrel a day production facility.
-The successful combination of UGC and GTL by Linc is said to be a world first and could lead to Australia becoming one of the world's major suppliers of liquid hydrocarbons based on Australia's vast coal resources that were previously regarded as being "stranded".
+The successful combination of UGC and GTL by Linc is said to be a world first and could have lead to Australia becoming one of the world's major suppliers of liquid hydrocarbons based on Australia's vast coal resources that were previously regarded as being "stranded".
 UCG-GTL is said to be the cleanest, commercially viable, use of coal to produce liquid fuels.
 Links